GSM services

 GSM services are a standard collection of applications and features available over the Global System for Mobile Communications (GSM) to mobile phone subscribers all over the world.
 The GSM standards are defined by the 3GPP collaboration and implemented in hardware and software by equipment manufacturers and mobile phone operators.
 The common standard makes it possible to use the same phones with different companies' services, or even roam into different countries.
-GSM is the world's most dominant mobile phone standard.
+GSM is the world's predominant mobile phone standard.

 The design of the service is moderately complex because it must be able to locate a moving phone anywhere in the world, and accommodate the relatively small battery capacity, limited input/output capabilities, and weak radio transmitters on mobile devices.

 Accessing a GSM network

 In order to gain access to GSM services, a user needs three things: